osg-htc/docs/docs/other/install-gwms-frontend.md

 The Condor grid mapfile (`/etc/condor/certs/condor_mapfile`) is used for authentication between the glideinWMS pilot running on a remote worker node, and the local collector.
 Condor uses the mapfile to map certificates to pseudo-users on the local machine.
 It is important that you map the DN's of:

-- %RED%Each schedd proxy%ENDCOLOR%: The =DN` of each schedd that the frontend talks to.
+- %RED%Each schedd proxy%ENDCOLOR%: The `DN` of each schedd that the frontend talks to.
 Specified in the frontend.xml schedd element `DN` attribute:

         :::file
         <schedds>